visgl/deck.gl/docs/api-reference/layers/geojson-layer.md

 #### Polygons

 Polygons are an extension of the idea introduced with lines, but instead of `pathIndices` the `polygonIndicies` array specifies where each polygon starts inside the `positions` array.
-Because pygons can have holes, the offsets for the outer and inner rings are stored separately in the `primitivePolygonIndices` array.
+Because polygons can have holes, the offsets for the outer and inner rings are stored separately in the `primitivePolygonIndices` array.
 A polygon that has an outer ring consisting of 60 vertices and a hole with 40 vertices is represented as:

 ```js
 polygons: {